- The Diocese

 Same-sex partner coverage

 The diocesan group plans include coverage for the same-sex partners of eligible employees.
-There are affidavits and supporting documentation that must be submitted to the Controller's office if you would like this coverage.
+There are affidavits and supporting documentation that must be submitted to the Diocesan Benefits Administrator's office if you would like this coverage.
 Please contact us for further information.

-Mental Health and Behavioral Coverage If you are enrolled in the following medical plans: AETNA, United Healthcare and Empire BC/BS your Mental Behavioral Health Coverage is managed by CIGNA.
-If you are enrolled in MVP you are entitled to 20 visits and this is not managed by CIGNA, it is directly covered under MVP.
+Mental Health and Behavioral Coverage If you are enrolled in the following medical plans: AETNA, United Healthcare, Empire Anthem BC/BS 70/90, CIGNA Open Acces Plus, CIGNA Open Acces In-Network; your Mental Behavioral Health Coverage is managed by CIGNA.
+If you are enrolled in Prescription Drug Benefits 2015

 Our pharmacy plans provide members with options for saving on the cost of their prescription drugs.